 In this tutorial, we’ll be building a chat room where users can join and chat with other users in real-time.
 Users will be automatically added to the chatroom at the point of registering on our application.
 Below is a quick demo of what our finished application will look like:

 Getting our Stream Chat keys

 To start using the Stream Chat API, we need to have our Stream Chat API keys.
 Create an account or log in if you already have an account.
-On your dashboard, create a new app by clicking the Create App button.
+Once you’re logged in, you can save the keys from the app that's automatically created for you.
+Or, if you prefer, on your dashboard, create a new app by clicking the Create App button.